 Working with the academic research community, public health research institutions and business research sectors, we help researchers from the initial stages of study planning through execution and publication.

-Using a variety of biochemical analysis techniques, we analyze samples in human sample matrixes and can perform custom method development on additional classes of chemicals or to expand an existing panel.
+Using a variety of biochemical analysis techniques, we analyze samples and can perform custom method development on additional classes of chemicals or to expand an existing panel.

-NSF has validated bioanalytical panels to perform targeted analysis on a variety of sample matrices including liquid chromatography–mass spectrometry for chemical metabolites and inductively coupled plasma mass spectrometry for targeted elemental metals analysis.
+NSF has validated bioanalytical panels to perform targeted analysis on a variety of sample matrices, including liquid chromatography-mass spectrometry (LC-MS) for chemical metabolites, gas chromatography-mass spectrometry (GC-MS) and inductively coupled plasma mass spectrometry (ICP-MS) for targeted elemental metals analysis.

 NSF has validated bioanalytical panels to perform targeted analysis on a variety of sample matrices.
-Utilizing liquid chromatography–mass spectrometry (LC-MS), our available panels for classes of chemical metabolites include:
+Utilizing LC-MS or GC-MS, our available panels for classes of chemical metabolites include:

-Our bioanalytical experts can also complete new method development for additional classes of chemicals or expand an existing panel.
+Our bioanalytical experts can also perform new method development for additional classes of chemicals or expand an existing panel.

 Building on our expertise in a variety of biological sample matrices (blood, urine, plasma, follicular fluid, etc.), our experienced research scientists can help develop a targeted analysis technique for your sample analysis.